krahets/hello-algo/en/docs/chapter_sorting/counting_sort.md

 1. Fill `num` into the array `res` at the index `prefix[num] - 1`.
 2. Reduce the prefix sum `prefix[num]` by $1$, thus obtaining the next index to place `num`.

 After the traversal, the array `res` contains the sorted result, and finally, `res` replaces the original array `nums`.
-The complete counting sort process is shown in the figures below.
+The complete counting sort process is shown in Figure 11-17.

 === "<1>"
     ![Counting sort process](counting_sort.assets/counting_sort_step1.png){ class="animation-figure" }